apprenticeharper/DeDRM_tools/Obok_calibre_plugin/obok_plugin_ReadMe.txt

 -------
 The original obok script was by Physisticated
 The plugin conversion was done anonymously.
+The Kobo reader support was added by norbusan

-Improvements to the script and the plugin adaption have been by numerous people since.
+Additional improvements to the script and the plugin adaption by numerous anonymous people.